ajmcclary/Handwriting-Swift-Demo-macOS/README.md

-# TrOCR-Swift-Demo
+# HandwritingApp

-A proof of concept demonstrating real-time handwriting recognition using Microsoft's TrOCR model in a native macOS SwiftUI application.
-This demo showcases the integration of CoreML-converted TrOCR with Apple's Vision framework, enabling instant conversion of handwritten text to digital format through an intuitive drawing interface.
+A native macOS SwiftUI application that provides real-time handwriting recognition using Apple's Vision framework.
+This app enables instant conversion of handwritten text to digital format through an intuitive drawing interface, leveraging the power of Vision's built-in text recognition capabilities.

 ![HandwritingApp Screenshot](docs/example.png)